Lutheran Church of Australia: History

 Martin Luther Church in Sydney was built in 1881.

 The first Lutherans to come to Australia in any significant number were the immigrants from Prussia, who arrived in 1838 with Pastor August Kavel.
 This period in Prussia was marked by a persecution of "Old Lutherans" who refused to join the Prussian Union under King Frederick Wilhelm.

 In 1841, a second wave of Prussian immigrants started, with the arrival of Pastor Gotthard Fritzsche.
 He settled with the migrants in his group in Lobethal and Bethanien (now Bethany) in South Australia.
 The Lutheran church of this period is referred to as the Kavel-Fritzsche Synod.

 A split occurred within the South Australian Lutheran community in 1846, and two separate synods were established.
-The followers of Kavel founded the Langmeil-Light Pass Synod, and those of Fritzsche the Bethany-Lobethal Synod.

-These two groups came eventually to be named the Evangelical Lutheran Church in Australia, which derived from the Bethany-Lobethal Synod, and the United Evangelical Lutheran Church of Australia which was of the Langmeil-Light Pass Synod, and a number of other synods that had developed.
-These two denominations joined to form the Lutheran Church of Australia in 1966.
+The followers of Kavel founded the Langmeil-Light Pass Synod, which eventually was renamed the Evangelical Lutheran Church in Australia.
+The followeres of Fritzsche founded the Bethany-Lobethal Synod, which eventually joined with other synods that had developed and became the United Evangelical Lutheran Church of Australia.
+These two denominations joined to form the LCA in 1966.

 A significant influx occurred after World War II and migration also brought a number of Lutherans from other European countries.

-Lutherans set up missions in Aboriginal communities.
+Lutherans also set up missions in Aboriginal communities.
 Noel Pearson, for instance, was raised in such an environment.

+In 2024, as a result of the 2023 decision of the LCA to ordain female pastors, several pastors and congregations separated from the LCA to form the Lutheran Mission – Australia.